Tharun-k0/pwn.college_Tharun/07_Shell_Variables/07_Reading_Input.md

-# Challenge 7 : Reaing Input
+# Challenge 7 : Reading Input

 Developed an understanding of how to use read to set values to variables